matthew-andrews/mattandre.ws/source/_posts/stop-going-to-networking-events-and-start-networking.md

 - MBA
 ---

 When I hear the term ‘networking event’, I imagine a room of business card swapping suits and waitstaff carrying trays of canapes.
-It’s almost always a waste of time.
+It’s often a waste of time.

 It’s time to stop going to ‘networking events’ and start networking instead.